Showing posts with label Enneagram. Show all posts

 The Work

 When G.I.
 Gurdjieff died in Paris in 1949, beside his recondite writings, Beelzebub's Tales to His Grandson, and All and Everything, he left a large body of oral teaching that spanned nearly four decades.
 He had many devoted students, and though he did charge certain senior students to work with other interested people across the globe, he died with no clear transmission of a spiritual lineage.
-As with many powerful systems, it attracted a lot of interest, some from sane people who were intent on realizing the goals of liberation through self awareness and observation that Gurdjieff advocated.
-In other cases people seem to have been attracted by his unorthodox teaching methods.
+As with many powerful systems, it attracted a lot of interest, some from sane people who were intent on realizing the goals of liberation through self-awareness and observation that Gurdjieff advocated.
+In other cases, people seem to have been attracted by his unorthodox teaching methods.
 Several hung out a shingle with “The Work” predominantly displayed, and felt it gave them license to behave badly.

 I don’t doubt that Kathy Speeth sat in Mr. Gurdjieff’s lap.
 But it is extremely unlikely, as Lindgren recounts, that it happened during the summers that her parents spent in Paris studying with Gurdjieff at 6 Rue des Colonels Rénard in the 17th arrondissement.
 Her parents were prominent New Yorkers who had been students of A.R.
 Orage, perhaps continuing to work with Jane Heap or Willem Nyland after Orage’s early death.
 Kathy was born in 1937 and the Second World War began in September of 1939.
 Her meeting with Mr. Gurdjieff was probably on one of his trips to the United States, and he did make one trip to the United States after the surrender of Germany so the timing sounds likely.